Mass murder in the Old Testament

 In shame and anger, Noah curses Canaan, Ham’s son, to be a slave to his brothers (Genesis 9:24-25).
 For the first time, I noticed a connection I had never made before.
 In following Canaan’s family line, we see the beginnings of multiple nations who will later be the enemies of Israel (Genesis 10:6-20).

-In the line of Ham there are references to cities like Nineveh and Sodom and Gomorrah, which we know later become extremely sinful (although in the case of Nineveh, God brings mercy and salvation).
+In the line of Ham there are references to cities like Nineveh, Sodom and Gomorrah, which we know later become extremely sinful (although in the case of Nineveh, God brings mercy and salvation).
 There are also references to nations who fight against Israel, like the Egyptians, Philistines and Amorites.

 From the small group of people who came off the ark, the line of Ham becomes deeply marked by sin and sinks into moral decay.
-In contrast, Shem, another of Noah's sons, has a family line that can be traced to Abram, who later became Abraham (Genesis 11:10-26).
+In contrast, Shem, another of Noah's sons, has a family line that can be traced to Abram, who became the father of the Jewish race (Genesis 11:10-26).

 There is an over-arching narrative of children following in the ways of their parents: some sinned and rejected God, others loved and served him.
 God’s actions, then, have nothing to do with certain nations being better than others (Deuteronomy 9:4-6).
 The crux of the matter is the choice of whether or not to serve God.